Logo for Piano Play It

 A chord progression of I-VI-II-V-I in C major.

-Now we will move to the dominant (G major) to fulfill the tension solving back to the tonic again.
+Now we will move to the dominant (G major) to fulfil the tension solving back to the tonic again.

 Here's a piano chord chart of the turn around in all major scales.